-When designing a quantum version of self-attention, a natural and direct extension of the inner-product self-attention to consider is ${\alpha}_{s,j} := |\bra{\psi_s} U_q^{\dagger} U_k \ket{\psi_j}|^2$.
+\paragraph{Gaussian Projected Quantum Self-Attention} When designing a quantum version of self-attention, a natural and direct extension of the inner-product self-attention to consider is ${\alpha}_{s,j}:= |\bra{\psi_s} U_q^{\dagger} U_k \ket{\psi_j}|^2$.
 However, due to the unitary nature of quantum circuits, $\bra{\psi_s} U_q^{\dagger} U_k$ can be regarded as rotating $\ket{\psi_s}$ by an angle, which makes it difficult for $\ket{\psi_s}$ to simultaneously correlate those $\ket{\psi_j}$ that are far away.
 In a word, this direct extension is not suitable or reasonable for working as the quantum self-attention.
 Instead, the particular quantum self-attention proposed in Eq. \eqref{eq:alpha}, which we call \textit{Gaussian projected quantum self-attention} (GPQSA), could overcome the above drawback.
-In GPQSA, the states $U_q \ket{\psi_s}$ (and $U_k \ket{\psi_j}$) in large quantum Hilbert space are projected to classical representations $\langle Z_q\rangle_s$ (and $\langle Z_k\rangle_j$) in one-dimensional\footnote{Multi-dimension is also possible by choosing multiple measurement results, like the value part.} classical space via quantum measurements, and a Gaussian function is applied to these classical representations.
-As $U_q$ and $U_k$ are separated, it's pretty easier to correlate $\ket{\psi_s}$ to any $\ket{\psi_j}$, making GPQSA more suitable to serve as a quantum self-attention.
-Here, we utilize the Gaussian function \cite{micchelli2006universal} mainly because it contains infinite-dimensional feature space and is well-studied in classical machine learning.
+In GPQSA, the states $U_q \ket{\psi_s}$ (and $U_k \ket{\psi_j}$) in large quantum Hilbert space are projected to classical representations $\langle Z_q\rangle_s$ (and $\langle Z_k\rangle_j$) in one-dimensional\footnote{Multi-dimension is also possible by choosing multiple measurement results, like the value part.} classical space via quantum measurements and a Gaussian function is applied to these classical representations.
+As $U_q$ and $U_k$ are separated, it is pretty easy to correlate $\ket{\psi_s}$ to any $\ket{\psi_j}$, making GPQSA more suitable to serve as a quantum self-attention.
+Here, we utilize the Gaussian function \cite{micchelli2006universal,yang2023quantum} mainly because it contains infinite-dimensional feature space and is well-studied in classical machine learning.
 Numerical experiments also verify our choice of Gaussian function.
-We also note that other choices of building the quantum self-attention are also worth a future study.
+We also note that other choices for building quantum self-attention are also worth future study.